Diddy Throws DJ Khaled a Star-Studded 42nd Birthday Party—And It Was Major Key

 Last night, the who's-who of cool turned out in Beverly Hills to celebrate DJ Khaled’s 42nd birthday.

-The intimate bash, which was held at a private Beverly Hills estate, was hosted by Sean "Diddy" Combs, Lenny S and Fox's The Four, the competition show that both Diddy and Khaled will be appearing on in 2018.
+The intimate bash, which was held at a private Beverly Hills estate, was hosted by Sean "Diddy" Combsand the rest of cast of Fox's The Four, the competition show that both Diddy and Khaled will be appearing on in 2018.

 Notables including Pharrell, Fergie, Snoop Dogg, Kelly Rowland, Mary J. Blige, Emily Ratajkowski, Wiz Khalifa, Teyana Taylor, Tiffany Haddish and many more hit up the blinging bash.
 Meghan Trainer hit the party up with her boyfriend Daryl Sabara (and of course took to Instagram to share photo-booth snaps).